 Develop the IT job listing

 Information Technology is a very broad field and what’s more, every company has its own set of specific requirements.
-There are a wide variety of IT positions: developer, project manager, network engineer, security specialist, data analyst, and more.
+There is a wide variety of IT hiring positions: developer, project manager, network engineer, security specialist, data analyst, and more.

 Be sure to address the following key points: